Resolve

 Interviews

-Gathered qualitative and attitudinal data to explore how gender norms and societal expectations influence men's mental health, while also evaluating the effectiveness of their current coping strategies.
+Explored how gender norms and societal expectations influence men's mental health, while also evaluating the effectiveness of their current coping strategies.

 DEFINE